-A related technique for presenting primes outside conscious awareness accompanies stimulus presentation with a pattern mask, such as a row of hashmarks, which effectively precludes conscious perception (e.g., Chartrand & Bargh, 1996; Shah & Kruglanski, 2002).
-It is known that masked presentation of emotional faces can trigger corresponding affective reactions on the part of subjects (Niedenthal, 1990).
-Following masked presentation of happy or angry faces, Winkielman et al engaged subjects in consumer preference task in which they were asked to sample and evaluate a beverage (Winkielman, Berridge, & Wilbarger, 2005).
-Subjects who were already somewhat thirsty poured and consumed more of the drink after priming by a happy face and less after priming by an angry face.
+A related technique for presenting primes outside conscious awareness accompanies stimulus presentation with a pattern mask, such as a row of hashmarks, which effectively precludes conscious perception (e.g.,) (Chartrand & Bargh, 1996; Shah & Kruglanski, 2002).
+For example, it is known that masked presentation of emotional faces can trigger corresponding affective reactions on the part of subjects (Niedenthal, 1990); see also (E. Anderson, Siegel, White, & Feldman Barrett, 2012).

+Following masked presentation of happy or angry faces, Winkielman et al. engaged subjects in consumer preference task in which they were asked to sample and evaluate a beverage (Winkielman, Berridge, & Wilbarger, 2005).
+Subjects who were already somewhat thirsty poured and consumed more of the drink after priming by a happy face, and less after priming by an angry face.
 Although the subjects reported no significant change in conscious affect after this manipulation, the change in consummatory behavior suggests that unconscious positive or negative affect was induced by the happy or angry faces, modulating an unconscious consummatory motive in turn, which then affected the subjects' drinking behavior.
-Even in the absence of an alteration in subjective emotional state, then the change in consummatory behavior shows that the masked faces were processed outside of awareness.
+Even in the absence of an alteration in subjective emotional state, the change in consummatory behavior shows that the masked faces were processed outside of awareness.
+In other words, the priming effect reveals the implicit perception of a stimulus that was not consciously perceived.

 In another example, Pessiglione et al. employed a reward-priming paradigm in which subjects received a reward based on the force of their grip on a hand dynamometer (Pessiglione et al., 2007).
 Coins representing the maximum payoff for each round (a penny or a pound, in the English system) were presented subliminally via masking.
 The subjects applied more force in the high-payoff condition, suggesting that the subliminal stimuli affected the incentive attached to each trial.
 Interestingly, fMRI showed a similar incentive effect on activation in the basal forebrain, part of the reward circuit in the brain.
-A later study employed lateralized presentation and found the force effect only in the hand controlled by the hemisphere that processed the subliminal stimulus (Schmidt, Palminteri, Lafargue, & Pessiglione, 2010).
+A later study employed lateralized presentation, and found the force effect only in the hand controlled by the hemisphere that processed the subliminal stimulus (Schmidt, Palminteri, Lafargue, & Pessiglione, 2010).

-In surveying evidence for their similarity principle, Huang and Bargh (Huang & Bargh, 2013) cite a number of studies which found that subliminal presentation of goal-relevant stimuli had the same effects on motive-relevant behavior as did supraliminal presentation.
+In massing evidence for their similarity principle, Huang and Bargh (Huang & Bargh, 2013) cite a number of studies which found that subliminal presentation of goalrelevant stimuli had the same effects on motive-relevant behavior as did supraliminal presentation.
 But conscious and unconscious reward information may not always have the same effects on performance.
-Zedelius et al. (2014) have argued that conscious reward processing is necessary to integrate reward information with information about task demands and reward attainability.
-Moreover, conscious rewards permit subjects to strategically adjust their performance-for example, by modulating speed-accuracy tradeoffs.
-Conscious processing also allows subjects to deliberately adjust their effort on a task in response to changes in reward or performance.
-At the same time, however, conscious awareness of these matters can also be a distraction and actually impair performance (Wegner, Ansfield, & Pilloff, 1998).
-Conscious awareness does have its advantages-not least because it is a logical prerequisite for conscious control.
+Zedelius et al. (Zedelius et al., 2014) have argued that conscious reward processing is necessary to integrate reward information with information about task demands and reward attainability.
+Moreover, conscious rewards permit subjects to strategically adjust their performance - for example, by modulating speed-accuracy tradeoffs.
+Conscious processing also allows subjects to deliberately adjust their effort on a task in response to changes in reward or performance; at the same time, however, conscious awareness of these matters can also be a distraction, and actually impair performance (Wegner, Ansfield, & Pilloff, 1998).
+Conscious awareness does have its advantages - not least because it is a logical prerequisite for conscious control.
 Still, it is clear that motivation can be modulated by cues and incentives presented unconsciously.